At climate talks, the media message is a job for PR professionals

 None of the PR firms responded to requests for interviews.

-The professionalisation of climate messaging is driven partly by fear of a re-run of the disastrous images of finger-pointing and failure that colored the Copenhagen conference.
+The professionalization of climate messaging is driven partly by fear of a re-run of the disastrous images of finger-pointing and failure that colored the Copenhagen conference.

 It also illustrates the exponential expansion of social media since then.
 Some countries with small delegations have hired firms to ensure they can hold their own on Twitter and Facebook.